HerrEmil/get-lunch/readme.md

 ## TODO

-- Test on actual lambda
 - Structure
+  - Current setup works on lambda, but takes > 10s to load.
+Need to separate scraping from building site.
 - More restaurants
 - Cache results on dynamoDB